THE MUDDLE FAMILIES

 Frank died at the age of 65, his death being registered in Reigate registration district in Surrey during the 3rd quarter of 1932.
 Eight years later Sally died at the age of 72, her death being registered in South-East Surrey registration district during the 1st quarter of 1940.

 Frank and Sally’s second child was Frank Edward Eastland who was born at Clerkenwell in London, and whose birth was registered during the 1st quarter of 1893.
 In the census of 31 March 1901 Frank, at the age of 8, was staying with his grandparents, Walter and Eliza Muddle, at Black Heath, Chelwood Gate, Sussex.
+Frank died at the age of 10, his death being registered in Holborn registration district in London during the 1st quarter of 1903.

 Frank and Sally’s third child was Lily Keziah Eastland who was born at Clerkenwell in London, and whose birth was registered during the 3rd quarter of 1894.
 In the census of 31 March 1901 Lillie, at the age of 6, was living with her parents at 11 Lowden Road in Edmonton, London.
+Then in the census of 2 April 1911 Lily, now aged 16, was a live-in under-housemaid to Eva Kate Carmichael, who was running a private hotel at 20 Queensberry Place in Kensington, London.

 Frank and Sally’s fourth child was Thomas Frederick Eastland who was born at Clerkenwell in London, and whose birth was registered during the 2nd quarter of 1897.
 In the census of 31 March 1901 Thomas, at the age of 4, was living with his parents at 11 Lowden Road in Edmonton, London.
+Then in the census of 2 April 1911 Thomas, now aged 14, was going to school and living with his parents at 4 Chestnut Road in Horley, Surrey.

 Frank and Sally’s fifth child was Alice May Eastland who was born at Clerkenwell in London, and whose birth was registered during the 2nd quarter of 1900.
 In the census of 31 March 1901 Alice, at the age of 1, was living with her parents at 11 Lowden Road in Edmonton, London.
+Then in the census of 2 April 1911 Alice, now aged 11, was going to school and living with her parents at 4 Chestnut Road in Horley, Surrey.

-Walter and Eliza’s second child was Fred Muddle who was born at Horsted Keynes in Sussex on 1 August 1868, and baptised at St Giles Church in Horsted Keynes on 1 November 1868, (the family name was incorrectly spelt as Mudwell on this baptism record).
+Walter and Eliza’s second child was Fred Muddle who was born at Horsted Keynes in Sussex on 1 August 1868, and baptised at the Parish Church of St Giles in Horsted Keynes on 1 November 1868, (the family name was incorrectly spelt as Mudwell on his baptism record).
 In the census of 2 April 1871 Fred, at the age of 2, was living with his parents at Stonehouse Cottage in High Hurstwood, Sussex.
 On 9 October 1876 Fred, at the age of 8, was admitted to Kilndown C of E School near Lamberhurst in Kent; he was then living with his parents at Stone Crouch in Kilndown.
 He was still at this school when he attained Standard I in 1878.[1]
 Then in the census of 3 April 1881 Fred, now aged 12, was living with his parents at Little Dunks Farm in Brenchley, Kent.
 In the census of 5 April 1891 Fred, at the age of 22, was a live-in general servant to farmer John Martin at the Isle of Thorns in Danehill, Sussex.
 Then in the census of 31 March 1901 Fred, at the age of 32, was working as a general labourer and living with his parents at Black Heath in Chelwood Gate in Danehill Parish.

 When he was 39 years old Fred married 42-year-old widow Alice Georgina Wilmshurst, whose maiden name was Brooks, at Christ Church in Kilndown near Goudhurst in Kent on 2 November 1907.
 Fred was then a labourer living at Danehill and Alice was from Kilndown.
-Alice was the daughter of John & Susannah Brooks, and she had been born at Holloway Road in London on 16 September 1865.
-Alice had married Harry Wilmshurst in Cranbrook registration district in Kent during the 4th quarter of 1886 and they had at least five children before Harry’s death at the age of 44, his death being registered in Cranbrook registration district during the 1st quarter of 1904.
+Alice was the daughter of John & Susannah Brooks and she had been born at Holloway Road in London on 16 September 1865.
+Alice had married Harry Wilmshurst in Cranbrook registration district in Kent during the 4th quarter of 1886 and they had at least five children before Harry's death at the age of 44, his death being registered in Cranbrook registration district during the 1st quarter of 1904.

 Fred and Alice had two children; the first was a son born in Kilndown during 1908.
 In the census of 2 April 1911 the were living in the Riseden Quarter of Kilndown with their young son and two of Alice's sons from her first marriage, 11-year-old Frederick John Wilmshurst and 9-year-old Edward Richard Wilmshurst, and Fred was working as a general labourer.
 When their second child, a daughter, was born in 1913 when they were still living at Riseden Quarter in Kilndown and Fred was still working as a general labourer.
 They were living at Riseden when their son started school in 1916 and still at Kilndown when he left school in late 1922.
 They probably moved from Kilndown to Tunbridge Wells in 1927 as this was the year their son Walter transferred from the Goudhurst branch of the Odd Fellows Friendly Society to the Tunbridge Wells Equitable Friendly Society.